August 2026 Snapshot

 Key Insights

 Enterprise Logistics leaders score highest on Stakeholder (4.4/5) and Growth (4.0/5).
-Over the past six months, the most notable change is an increase in Data orientation.
+Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is reaching 98% of us customers with next-day delivery by 2030, while their most pressing challenge is language barriers slowing down warehouse operations.
 They measure success through visibility platform metrics - operations performance, individual performance tracking and make decisions using data-driven decision making - all strategic decisions grounded in data assets and analytics.
 Language that resonates includes "optimize", "flexibility", and "visibility".

 What's changing for Enterprise Logistics leaders?

-New signals detected · Apr 2026
+New signals detected · Aug 2026

 Red Flagsre-labeling goods upon receipt indicates lack of supplier collaboration